solaojp/DATA-620/README.md

-This repository containss project for twitter sentiment analysis.
+This repository contains project for twitter sentiment analysis.
 Implimentation of Natural language processing